amandeep2326/Hacktober-Fest-2021/README.md

 - Chance to contribute to awesome open source projects.
 - Polish you GitHub Skills.
-- Free swags and T-Shirts from Digital Ocean
+- Free swags and T-Shirts from Digital Ocean.
-- Chance to get a tree planted and make Earth greener
+- Chance to get a tree planted and make Earth greener.

 -----
 #### What can I contribute?